Heel Pain Causes

 Heel pain is an extremely common complaint, and there are several common causes.
 It is important to make an accurate diagnosis of the cause of your symptoms so that appropriate treatment can be directed at the cause.
 If you have heel pain, some causes include:

 Plantar fasciitis is the most common cause of heel pain.
-Plantar fasciitis is due to inflammation of the tight tissue located on underside of foot.
+Plantar fasciitis is due to inflammation of the tight tissue located on the underside of the foot.
 It is responsible for forming the arch of the foot.
-Common symptoms of plantar fasciitis include: heel pain with prolonged walking/standing and is often worse in morning.
+Common symptoms of plantar fasciitis include: heel pain with prolonged walking/standing and are often worse in the morning.

 Tarsal Tunnel Syndrome

 Tarsal tunnel syndrome causes a large nerve in the back of the foot to become entrapped, or pinched.
 Similar to carpal tunnel syndrome in the hand, tarsal tunnel syndrome can cause heel pain.